jespb/Python-M3GP/README.txt

 	[-ts tournament_size]
 		- This flag expects an integer with the tournament size;
 		- By default, this value is set to 10.

+	[-t number_of_threads]
+		- This flag expects an integer with the number of threads to use while evaluating the population;
+		- If the value is set to 1, the multiprocessing library will not be used
+		- By default, this value is set to 1.

+	[-s]
+		- This flag will remove all outputs

 Reference:
     Muñoz, L., Trujillo, L., & Silva, S. (2015).
 M3GP – multiclass classification with GP.
 In Genetic Programming - 18th European Conference, EuroGP 2015, Proceedings (Vol. 9025, pp. 78-91).
 (Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics); Vol. 9025).
 Springer-Verlag. https://doi.org/10.1007/978-3-319-16501-1_7